the1lab/1lab/src/Cat/Base.lagda.md

 open Precategory
 open _=>_

+{-
+Set-up for using natural transformations with the extensionality tactic;
+See the docs in 1Lab.Extensionality for a more detailed explanation of how it works.

+This function is the actual worker which computes the preferred identity system for natural transformations.
+Its type asks for

+   ∀ x → Extensional (D.Hom (F # x) (G # x))

+instead of the more generic ∀ x y → Extensional (D.Hom x y) so that any specific *instances* for D.Hom involving the object parts of F and G have a chance to fire.
+E.g. if G is the product functor on Sets then (x → y) will only match the funext instance but (x → G # y) will match funext *and* product extensionality.
+-}
 Extensional-natural-transformation
   : ∀ {o ℓ o' ℓ' ℓr} {C : Precategory o ℓ} {D : Precategory o' ℓ'}
   → {F G : Functor C D}